time-link/timelink-kleio/README.md

 See `README-tests.md` in the directory `tests` for details.
 The tests directory also contains reference files and the reference translator necessary to run both semantic and api tests.

+### Agent-like Components

+The system contains several autonomous components that operate independently.
+See [AGENTS.md](AGENTS.md) for detailed information about these agent-like components.

 ### Updating
 #### Preparing images